 - Name or Signature of the person who declare the VGM (Free text)

-At ANL, we bring full compliance measures on VGM requirements with minimum controls.
+At ANL Container Line, we bring full compliance measures on VGM requirements with minimum controls.
 We gather the VGM information, compile and submit the same to the terminals.
 Shippers can provide VGM information of their containers on their Shipping Instructions (SI) or through a separate submission.
 We can accept this information from our eBusiness portal, EDI and using Market Places (INTTRA, GTNexus and CargoSmart).
-And in exceptional circumstances we can accept manual submission.
+And in exceptional circumstances we can accept manual submission using our own template.

 ANL eBusiness offers efficient VGM declaration